 Jianyu was distracted, staring at a screen playing off-world news above the bar.
 “Who’s that?” he said.

 Tonight, Weyland only saw the Minervan brunette.
-He described her as accurately as he could, down to the vest she was wearing, which were impractically heavy for a seaside resort town.
+He described her as accurately as he could, down to the vest she was wearing, which was impractically heavy for a seaside resort town.
 It looked a little like Sera’s usual outfit: drably colored, covered in pockets, many of which were bulging.

 Jianyu didn’t look around for her in the crowd.
 He just kept watching the news, which was showing a star map with a bright red blob overlaid on top of it.
 “She seems nice.
 You should talk to her.”